 Enjoy a Coffee in Little Venice

-We grabbed a coffee at the famous Katerina’s Bar in Little Venice recommended by Lonely Planet.
+We grabbed a coffee at the famous Katerina’s Bar in Little Venice.
 Katerina was known as Greece’s first female boat skipper at the young age of 18.
 The view is amazing from the bar.
-Before we headed into the backstreets of Mykonos Town a coffee was needed and we sat on the open balcony enjoying our coffee and admiring the view.
+Before we headed into the backstreets of Mykonos Town for shopping a coffee was needed and we sat on the open balcony enjoying our coffee and admiring the view.
 During the 16th and 17th century, Little Venice was used by the pirates for loading and unloading their stolen goods.

 What to Shop for in Mykonos